Codeception/Codeception/docs/modules/Laravel5.md

 ### seeAuthentication

-Checks that user is authenticated
+Checks that a user is authenticated

 ### seeCheckboxIsChecked